nodejs/node/doc/api/async_context.md

 <!-- source_link=lib/async_hooks.js -->

 ## Introduction
-These classes are used to create asynchronous state within callbacks and promise chains.
+These classes are used to associate state and propagate it throughout callbacks and promise chains.
 They allow storing data throughout the lifetime of a web request or any other asynchronous duration.
 It is similar to thread-local storage in other languages.